1918 United Kingdom general election in Ireland: Analysis

-The IPP suffered a catastrophic defeat and even its leader, John Dillon, was not re-elected.
+The IPP suffered a catastrophic defeat including the loss of its leader, John Dillon.
 It won only six seats in Ireland, its losses exaggerated by the "first-past-the-post" system which gave it a share of seats far short of its much larger share of the vote (21.7%) and the number of seats it would have won under a "proportional representation" ballot system.
 All but one of its seats were in Ulster.
 The exception was Waterford City, the seat previously held by John Redmond, who had died earlier in the year, and retained by his son Captain William Redmond.
 Four of their Ulster seats were part of the deal to avoid unionist victories which saved some for the party but may have cost it the support of Protestant voters elsewhere.
-The IPP came close to winning other seats in Louth and Wexford South, and in general their support held up better in the north and east of the island.
-The party was represented in Westminster by seven MPs because T. P. O'Connor won the Liverpool Scotland seat due to Irish emigrant votes.
-The remnants of the IPP in time became the Nationalist Party under the leadership of Joseph Devlin.
-In the 26 counties that became the Irish Free State, the Irish Parliamentary Party won 181,320 votes out of 606,117 total votes cast in the contested seats which amounts to a 26.0% vote share.
+The IPP came close to winning other seats in County Louth and Wexford South, and in general their support held up better in the north and east of the island.
+The party was represented in Westminster by seven MPs because T. P. O'Connor won the Liverpool Scotland seat he had held since the 1885 election due to Irish emigrant votes.
+The remnants of the IPP in time became the Nationalist Party of Northern Ireland under the leadership of Joseph Devlin.
+In the 26 counties that became the Irish Free State, the Irish Parliamentary Party won 181,320 votes out of 606,117 total votes cast in the contested seats, amounting to a 26.0% vote share.
 If the Independent Home Rule Nationalists are included there were 11,162 votes which comes to 1.8% and a vote share of 27.8% for the Nationalists.
 The Irish Parliamentary Party held on to just 2 seats in the 26 counties that became Southern Ireland and then the Irish Free State.